What do all of the Toxic Markers in Backlink Audit mean?

-There are currently 35 different toxic markers that SEMrush uses in determining the Toxic Score for a link.
-You can use the Advanced filters to see the full list of toxic markers arranged into several groups.
+There are currently 45+ different toxic markers that Semrush uses in determining the Toxic Score for a backlink.
+You can use the filters to see the full list of Toxic Markers arranged into several groups.

-Let's look at each of them to better understand how and why certain factors can be considered toxic and lead to a penalty from Google (pay attention to the markers in bold font — these are the most significant markers):
+Let's look at each of them to better understand how and why certain factors can be considered toxic and might affect your SEO negatively in severe cases:

-- Link network (by IP) — the link comes from the same IP address as other linking domains.
+- Link Network (by GA ID) — the link comes from the domain with the same Google Analytics ID as other linking domains.

-- Link network (whois info) — the link comes from the domain with the same registrant as other linking domains.
+- Link Network (by IP) — the link comes from the same IP address as other linking domains.

 Spam in communities